rameshvoltella/AndroidEssentials/ContinuousIntegration/readme.md

 * if issue un resolved use option to select the plugin you need to install untick the two plugins

    1)Github Organization Folder Plugin

    2)Pipeline plugin

-and countinue the installation other wise you need to downgrade or unistall the jenkin and want to follow the steps again
+and countinue the installation other wise you need to downgrade or uninstall the jenkin and want to follow the steps again

-##To unistall jenkin follow this

-    sudo apt-get remove jenkins
-    sudo apt-get remove --auto-remove jenkins

 Great now you have sucessfully installed jenkins